Introduction to influential

 Sometimes we seek to identify not necessarily the most influential nodes but the nodes with most potential in spreading of information throughout the network.

-Spreading score : spreading.score
+Spreading score : spreading.score is an

 integrative score made up of four different centrality measures